+Homeless people also constitute an increasingly diverse and varied group in terms of age, ethnicity/migrant background, and family circumstances.
 Although middle-aged men still account for the majority of homeless individuals in Europe, the number of women, youth, families with children and migrants (including nationals of Central and Eastern European Member States) experiencing homelessness increased in several European countries.
-In a number of countries, there is also indication that the homeless population is ageing.
-Data for several countries, among them Spain, Hungary and Sweden, show a shift in the age structure towards older cohorts with rising numbers of homeless seniors (mostly in their 50's and 60's) (Baptista & Marlier, 2019; OECD, 2020a).
-Thus, it appears that beside an overall increasing number in Europe, homeless people also constitute an increasingly diverse and varied group in terms of age, ethnicity/migrant background and family circumstances.
+Furthermore, the homeless population is ageing; data for several countries, among them Spain, Hungary and Sweden, show a shift in the age structure towards older cohorts with rising numbers of homeless seniors (mostly in their 50's and 60's) (Baptista & Marlier, 2019; OECD, 2020a).

-The causes of homelessness are complex as there are many different factors that contribute to an individual or family becoming homeless.
-They include structural factors, such as poverty, unemployment, transitioning out of institutional care, lack of affordable housing and inadequate income support as well as individual and family related reasons such as mental health problems and addictions, family conflicts and domestic violence.
-Moreover, homelessness is often a result of a combination of structural, individual and interpersonal factors (Fitzpatrick et al., 2011).
+The causes of homelessness are complex as there are many different factors which contribute to an individual or family becoming homeless.
+They include structural factors, such as poverty, unemployment, transitioning out of institutional care, lack of affordable housing and inadequate income support as well as individual and family-related reasons such as mental health problems and addictions, family conflicts and domestic violence.
+Moreover, homelessness is often a result of a combination of structural, individual, and interpersonal factors (Fitzpatrick et al., 2011).